-The WV WORKS staff's responsibility is limited to completion of form DFA-R-1 to refer eligible clients to OMCFH, to certify that the client is eligible to receive vision and/or dental services, and to explain to the client the importance of keeping his scheduled appointments and the deadline for obtaining services.
+The WV WORKS staff's responsibility is limited to completion of form OFA-R-1 to refer eligible clients to OMCFH, to certify that the client is eligible to receive vision and/or dental services, and to explain to the client the importance of keeping his scheduled appointments and the deadline for his appointment.

-Referrals for both dental and vision services are made on a single form, the DFA-R-1, Pre-Employment Services Project Referral.
+Only one OFA-R-1 is completed, even when the client is being referred for both services.
 The distribution of the color copies is shown on the bottom of the form.
 The Worker must make certain the last copy of the NCR form is legible when the form is completed.
-If it is not, the Worker must write over the information on the last copy and file it in the case record.
+If it is not, the Workers must write over the information on the last copy and forward to OMCFH.

 The referral for vision/dental services is time-limited.
-Services must be completed within one year of the referral date shown on the DFA-R-1.
-The Worker must enter the date (mm/dd/yy) on the form at the time the referral is made.
-Distribution of copies of the form in a timely manner is crucial.
+The client must schedule and keep the first appointment with the service provider within 6 months of the referral date shown on the OFA-R-1.
+The Worker must enter the date (mm/dd/yy) on the OFA-R-1.